 Reading is taught daily through a discrete, whole class reading lesson.
 In each guided reading lesson, children listen to their teacher read, followed by echo reading and individual children reading.
 ‘Vipers’ are used for question stems to conclude the lesson.
 What are VIPERS Questions?
 VIPERS cover developing vocabulary, interacting with the text and showing explicit modelling of how to answer comprehension questions

 To encourage our love of reading at Holwell, our children from Year 1 to Year 6 will take part in Buddy reading every Thursday morning.
 From 8:40 till 8:55, the children will enter as usual and join their reading buddy during their soft start to read a book of their choice.
-The first session of Buddy reading will be on Thursday 13th January.
 Please ask your child about their buddy reading sessions once they get started!

 Year 6 – Year 3